 The burden of high blood pressure in the United States is striking.
 According to the American Heart Association (AHA), 78,862 deaths in the United States in 2015 were due primarily to high blood pressure, and the number of deaths attributable to hypertension rose 37.5 percent from 2005 to 2015.
 Furthermore,

 Tag: brain damage

-Twitching while sleeping is a common occurrence, but many people who experience these brief muscle movements aren’t even aware that they’re happening.
-Sometimes, however, the sudden twitching or jerking of your hand or foot is enough to awaken you.
-Or your spouse.
+The sensation of twitching while sleeping is a common occurrence, but many people who experience sudden but brief muscle movements at night aren’t even aware that they’re happening.
+Sometimes, however, the twitching or jerking of your hand or foot—a condition known as sleep myoclonus—is enough to awaken you.
+Or your